GAIA-UNIL/G2S/CODE_REVIEW_REPORT.md

 ## Executive Summary

 G2S is a C++ server plus command-line algorithms with Python, R, MATLAB, packaging, cluster, and documentation layers.
 The highest-risk issues are in the unauthenticated ZeroMQ server protocol, the job execution path, temporary-file/data handling under `/tmp/G2S`, and unchecked binary payload parsing.
-There are also correctness bugs in calibration noise injection, typed output conversion for Python/MATLAB, and several untested or partially wired code paths.
+There are also correctness bugs in calibration noise injection, typed outputconversion for Python/MATLAB, and several untested or partially wired code paths.

 Verification performed:

 - `make c++ -j2` from `build/` completed successfully on macOS.
 - `./c++-build/test -sampling 1D 2D 3D` from `build/` completed successfully.
-- Build emitted warnings in `include/quantileSamplingModule.hpp` for `UINT_MAX` to `float` conversion, and an incomplete `switch` in `src/auto_qs.cpp`.
+- Build emitted warnings in `include/quantileSamplingModule.hpp` for `UINT_MAX` to `float`conversion, and an incomplete `switch` in `src/auto_qs.cpp`.
 - No SQL, database migrations, or database schema files were found.

 Highest-priority work: